dirkwhoffmann/vAmigaTS/Denise/BPLCON0/README.md

 #### ham2

-Sets the upper four bits of BPLCON0 to values between 0 and 15.
+Sets the upper four bits of BPLCON0 to values between 0 and 15 in HAM mode.

 #### ham3

-Same as ham2 in dual playfield mode.
+Same as ham2 with dual playfield mode enabled, too.

+### mode *x*

+Sets the upper nibble of BPLCON0 to values from 0 and 15 with varying values for the HAM bit and the dual-playfield bit.

+### mode*x*b

+Same as mode*x* with an additional manual write to BPL5DAT.

+### mode*x*b

+Same as mode*x* with additional manual writes to BPL5DAT and BPL6DAT.

 Dirk Hoffmann, 2019 - 2020